alphiephalphie/RxVision/README.md

 Medication errors also have a financial toll.
 In response to these errors that lead to heath deficiency or death, malpractice suits have grown to account for 5% of...
 The average cost of an ADE is $2,257 (FDA 2004).

-Adverse drug events cost the United States $37.6 billion each year, and approximately $17 billion of these costs are associated with preventable errors (Source: “To Error is Human: Building a Safer Health System,” a November 1999 report from the Institute of Medicine [IOM]).
+Adverse drug events cost the United States $37.6 billion each year, and approximately $17 billion of these costs are associated with preventable errors (Source: "To Error is Human: Building a Safer Health System," a November 1999 report from the Institute of Medicine [IOM]).

 The extra medical costs of treating drug-related injuries occurring in hospitals alone conservatively amount to $3.5 billion a year.
-This estimate does not take into account lost wages and productivity or additional healthcare costs (Source: “Preventing Medication Errors: Quality Chasm Series,” a July 2006 report from the IOM).
+This estimate does not take into account lost wages and productivity or additional healthcare costs (Source: "Preventing Medication Errors: Quality Chasm Series," a July 2006 report from the IOM).

 Medication errors are the source of 5% of malpractice claims (Byron J. Bailey.
-“Medical Liability Issues: Where Malpractice Claims Come From and How to Survive Them,” July 2002).
+"Medical Liability Issues: Where Malpractice Claims Come From and How to Survive Them," July 2002).

-The average jury award for medication error cases is $636,844 (Jury Verdict Research, “2000 Current Award Trends in Personal Injury,” June 2001).
+The average jury award for medication error cases is $636,844 (Jury Verdict Research, "2000 Current Award Trends in Personal Injury," June 2001).